cvondrick/torch-starter/README.md

 -----
 I trained an AlexNet-esque network on [Places2](http://places2.csail.mit.edu/) with this code, which you can [download here](http://mit.edu/vondrick/torch-starter/pretrained.zip).
 This model obtains 40% top-1 accuracy on the validation set with 10-crops per image after 2 epochs.
+(Note: Places2 is no more!
+The new dataset is Places365, so these numbers are no longer comparable.)

 If you use this model, please cite the Places2 paper (of which I am not affiliated).
 Note this model is slightly different from the AlexNet in Caffe.